VOLUNTEER IN PERU

 As a volunteer in Oxapampa you might experience the country's dramatic difference between its wet and dry seasons.

 The dry season in Oxapampa usually occurs between May and September.
-With its bright and sunny conditions, the dry season can be the best time to join volunteer programs in Peru!
+With its bright and sunny conditions during the day but still with chilly evenings and mornings.

 However, these summer months do bring large volumes of tourists, so if you’d prefer to avoid the crowds you can choose to volunteer in Peru during the less congested wet season.